zaydzuhri/moreformers/README.md

-# fadeformer
+# moreformers
-Experimenting on a novel transformer-based language model architecture: The FadeFormer
+Experimenting on a bunch of transformer variants I come up with.
+They vary in attention mechanisms, block configurations, etc. Vanilla GPT and LLaMa model definitions (in pytorch) are included as baseline